Bank of America Logo

 Bank of America Logo 1969-1980

-1969 saw the introduction of an emblem designed by Walter Landor.
-The graphic designer insisted on doing this and managed to convince the board of directors.
-He offered many options until the General Counsel stated that it didn’t matter what the logo looked like as long as it had the letters “B” and “A.” This is how the monogram appeared, which, according to the idea, was supposed to imitate the name stamp.
+In 1969, the logo designed by Walter Landor appeared.
+The graphic designer insisted and convinced the board of directors.
+He proposed many variations until the General Counsel said it did not matter what the logo looked like as long as it had the letters “B” and “A.” Thus came the monogram, which was intended to mimic a name stamp.
 On the left was the inscription “BANK of AMERICA.”

 1980 – 1998